LP record: RCA Victor

-Development of LP
+Development of the LP

 CBS Laboratories head research scientist Peter Goldmark led Columbia's team to develop a phonograph record that would hold at least 20 minutes per side.
 Although Goldmark was the chief scientist who selected the team, he delegated most of the experimental work to William S. Bachman, whom Goldmark had lured from General Electric, and Howard H. Scott.

 Research began in 1939, was suspended during World War II, and resumed in 1945.
-Columbia Records unveiled the LP at a press conference in the Waldorf Astoria on June 21, 1948, in two formats: 10 in in diameter, matching that of 78 rpm singles, and 12 in in diameter.
+Columbia Records unveiled the LP at a press conference in the Waldorf Astoria on June 21, 1948, in two formats: 10 in in diameter, matching that of 78-rpm singles, and 12 in in diameter.
 The initial release of 133 recordings were: 85 12-inch classical LPs (ML 4001 to 4085), 26 10-inch classics (ML 2001 to 2026), eighteen 10-inch popular numbers (CL 6001 to 6018), and four 10-inch juvenile records (JL 8001 to 8004).
 According to the 1949 Columbia catalog, issued September 1948, the first twelve-inch LP was Mendelssohn's Concerto in E Minor by Nathan Milstein on the violin with the New York Philharmonic, conducted by Bruno Walter (ML 4001).
-Three ten-inch series were released: 'popular', starting with the reissue of The Voice of Frank Sinatra (CL 6001); 'classical', numbering from Beethoven's 8th symphony (ML 2001), and 'juvenile', commencing with Nursery Songs by Gene Kelly (JL 8001).
-Also released at this time were a pair of 2-LP sets, Puccini's La Bohème (SL-1) and Humperdinck's Hansel and Gretel (SL-2).
+Three ten-inch series were released: "popular", starting with the reissue of The Voice of Frank Sinatra (CL 6001); "classical", numbering from Beethoven's 8th symphony (ML 2001), and "juvenile", commencing with Nursery Songs by Gene Kelly (JL 8001).
+Also released at this time were a pair of 2-LP sets: Puccini's La bohème (SL-1) and Humperdinck's Hansel and Gretel (SL-2).
 All 12-inch pressings were of 220 grams vinyl.
-Columbia may have planned for the Bach album ML 4002 to be the first since the releases came in alphabetical order by composer (the first 54 LPS, ML 4002 thru ML 4055, are in order from Bach to Tchaikovsky) Nathan Milstein was very popular in the 1940s, however, so his performance of the Mendelssohn concerto was moved to ML 4001.
+Columbia may have planned for the Bach album ML 4002 to be the first, since the releases came in alphabetical order by composer (the first 54 LPS, ML 4002 through ML 4055, are in order from Bach to Tchaikovsky); Nathan Milstein was very popular in the 1940s, however, so his performance of the Mendelssohn concerto was moved to ML 4001.